 Required Info

 This solution requires a few variables to be populated across different systems.
 The table below can be used to store this info.
-This guide is available for in word format so you can edit it.
+This guide is available for download in the Github repository in word format so you can edit it.
 Note the names of the variable may deviate slightly across systems, so multiple names are included to assist identification.
 DO NOT SHARE ANY OF THE FOLLOWING INFORMATION WITH ANYONE, ENSURE IT IS STORED SECURELY.